Dime Quién????: Music and lyrics

 Musically, "Dime Quién????" is a synth-pop and electro-pop track, influenced by '80s retro sounds, showcasing elements of both new wave and freestyle.
-Throughout the track, elements of analog synth-pop and thumping bass establish a vibrant atmosphere, which critics liken to the high-energy vibes of classic '80s anthems like Michael Sembello's "Maniac" and the spirited essence of the 1984 film Footloose.
+The track features analog synth-pop and thumping bass, establishing a vibrant atmosphere that critics have likened to the high-energy vibe of classic '80s anthems such as Michael Sembello's "Maniac" and the 1984 film Footloose.
 The song was written by Red Triangle, Josh Wilkinson, Jota Rosa, Yami, and Alejandro, and produced by Tainy, Red Triangle, and Alejandro.
 It runs for a total of 2 minutes and 44 seconds.

 Lyrically, "Dime Quién????", which translates to "Tell Me Who????" in English, explores the emotional complexities of losing someone and witnessing an ex moving on to a new partner.
 The song conveys a message to the ex, suggesting that their new relationship lacks the level of intimacy that once existed.
 It reflects the dread of encountering an ex with someone new on a casual social app designed for sharing candid moments.
 The lyrics capture a sense of heartbreak and inquiry, as Alejandro pleads to know who the sancho is, emphasizing his emotional vulnerability.

 Critical reception

-Upon release, "Dime Quién????" was met with widely positive reviews from music critics.
-Billboard listed the song among the 7 Essential Tracks on Saturno, admiring its "full leap into the synth-pop sounds of the '80s".
+"Dime Quién????" received generally positive reviews from music critics, who praised its synth-pop sound and its role within the artistic evolution of the Alejandro.
+Billboard included the song among the "7 Essential Tracks" of Saturno, highlighting its "full leap into '80s synth-pop sounds" and noting that it followed a formula similar to his global hit "Todo De Ti".
+Rolling Stone included "Dime Quién????" on their list of the 50 best Rauw Alejandro songs, highlighting its ability to convey vulnerability amid his musical proposal.
+In their album review, Pitchfork noted that the song delves into an uncomfortable and realistic territory by addressing the theme of seeing an ex-partner with someone else on social media, describing it as a "synth-driven reggaeton spaceship" that contributes to the album's eclectic mosaic of retro sounds.

+Cadena 100 noted that the track transports the listener to a melancholic moment, highlighting Rauw Alejandro's innovation in the urban genre through synth-pop blends that keep his followers engaged.
+Los 40 noted the song's inclusion as an advance single for Saturno, highlighting its nostalgic '90s-inspired production.